-The aim of this project is to simulate, fabricate, and benchmark a high-speed, low-latency, large-scale Photonic CNN integrated on-chip, based on Lithium Niobate on Insulator platforms.
-Systems will be fabricated at RMIT, and simulations will be carried out at INL/RMIT as accelerators for large-scale image processing, with performance projected to optimal technology parameters in order to achieve sub-nanosecond image classification.
+The aim of this project is to simulate and perform experimental activities with PCNNs that use analog data from a Distributed Acoustic Sensing (DAS) source, a technology that enables continuous, real-time measurements along the entire length of a fibre optic cable.
+Experimentation will be conducted at RMIT, and simulations will be carried out at INL/RMIT as Photonic Convolutional Neural Networks for DAS processing, with performance projected to optimal technology parameters in order to achieve sub-nanosecond image classification.

 Watch a video about Mateus’ project: